huangjuite/jaxneus/Readme.md

 More information can be found in [preprocess_custom_data](https://github.com/Totoro97/NeuS/tree/main/preprocess_custom_data).

 ## Notes
 Follow the NeuS code structure and command line for experiments.
 The rendering function is designed to handle a single ray and vectorized to apply to a batch of rays.
 The rendering procedure is optimized for speed using just-in-time compilation (JIT).
-If anyone knows how to speed up more, please sent a PR.